SonarSource/sonarqube/README.md

 ## Continuous Inspection

-SonarQube provides the capability to not only show health of an application but also to highlight issues newly introduced.
-With a Quality Gate in place, you can [Clean as You Code](https://www.sonarsource.com/blog/clean-as-you-code/) and therefore improve code quality systematically.
+SonarQube provides the capability to not only show the health of an application but also to highlight issues newly introduced.
+With a Quality Gate in place, you can [achieve Clean Code](https://www.sonarsource.com/solutions/clean-code/) and therefore improve code quality systematically.

 ## Links